-10.1.1210.1.6 FTA
+10.1.6 FTA

-FTA means the Federal Transit Administration.
+FTA means the FTA.
 [FTA C 4220.1F, Ch.
 I, para.
 5.m]

-10.1.13 10.1.7 Federally Required Clauses
+10.1.7 Federally Required Clauses

-Solely because of the receipt of Federal funds by the Airports Authority, certain clauses containing Federal requirements are required to be included in Third Party Contracts.
+Solely because of the receipt of Federal funds by the Airports Authority, certain clauses containing Federal requirements are required to be included in Third Party Contracts (see Appendix J for Model Federal Clauses).
 The Airports Authority will include appropriate clauses in each Third Party Contract stating the contractor's responsibility under Federal law, regulation, or directive, including any necessary provisions requiring the contractor to extend applicable Federal requirements to its subcontractors to the lowest tier necessary.